 5.4 In addition to the Annual Subscriptions payable by members under this Constitution, the Executive Committee has the right to call upon members to contribute to the funds of the Society such additional sum or sums as may be necessary, up to a maximum of £100, to meet any exceptional or unusual expenses incurred or intended to be incurred by the Society.

 5.5 A Member or Fellow of the Society, having been in membership of the Society for at least 10 years, and who has reached the Statutory Retirement Age, shall be eligible to apply for life membership of the Society for a single payment.
 The amount of such payment shall be fixed by the Executive Committee.

 6.1 A member of whatever category shall ipso facto cease to be a member of the Society:

-6.2 Any member who fails to pay his annual membership fee within the month from the first day of April in any year shall, at the discretion of the Executive Committee, as from the end of that month be suspended, pending payment thereof, from all rights and privileges of membership.
+6.2 Any member who fails to pay their annual membership fee within the month from the first day of April in any year shall, at the discretion of the Executive Committee, as from the end of that month be suspended, pending payment thereof, from all rights and privileges of membership.

 7.1 The Officers of the Society shall consist of:

 (b) A Vice-President.